-Manual time cards have been around for a long time, and because many companies are reluctant to spend money to update their systems –they’re still in use today.
+Manual and paper time cards have been around for a long time, and because many companies are reluctant to spend money to update their paper timesheet systems they’re still in use today.

-But just because they work, to an extent, doesn’t mean that sticking with manual time card systems is the best –or even most economical option.
-These days, having a robust and automated time card system that verifies hours worked, and syncs up with your payroll processing system is the best way to streamline efficiency in the payroll department, and ensure that you’re paying your team for hours that are worked.
+But just because they work, to an extent, doesn’t mean that sticking with manual attendance systems is the best option.
+These days, having a robust and automated employee timesheet system that verifies work hours, and syncs up with your payroll processing system is the best way to streamline efficiency in your workforce management, all while ensuring that you’re paying your team for the total hours they’ve worked.

 While there are many issues with manual time cards, one of the most common problems with manual systems is improper interpretation of time card data.

 When entering the data manually into a payroll system, there’s a good chance of human error occurring.
 This, of course, can result in inaccurate paychecks – something that can add up considerably over the year.
 In fact, the American Payroll Association estimates that the average business wastes 1-8 percent of its total payroll on clerical errors.
-And as if this weren’t stressful enough, there are also potentially serious legal ramifications that you have to worry about if paychecks are delayed, or come up short.

 Improper Interpretation of Time Card Data: A Serious Issue